When it comes to picking the best blue chip dividend-paying stock, all that really matters is dividend size, right? Wrong!

 - If a company has a 100% payout ratio policy, all of its retained earnings go to shareholders.
 The company keeps none of its earnings.

-It looks like relatively simple math, but the implications of a company’s choice to have a higher or lower divided payout ratio can be complex.
+In either case, it looks like relatively simple math, but the implications of a company’s choice to have a higher or lower dividend payout ratio (or coverage ratio) can be complex.

 What Is a Good Dividend Payout Ratio?

 Wouldn’t you want your company to pay out all of its profit to shareholders, providing a huge dividend instead of greedily holding back earnings?
 While a 100% dividend ratio sounds like a great ideal, unfortunately, getting cash back from a public company isn’t as simple as trying to make a friend pay back a loan.

 Remember that you own the stock already, and a dividend payment just transfers value from the share price to your wallet.
 That’s why when a company worth $10 per share pays out a dividend of $2 per share, the price should theoretically drop to $8.
 Though a dividend check feels like a victory, it’s more of a balance transfer, not found money.
 You’ll find that a low dividend payout ratio isn’t necessarily a bad thing, and a high ratio is often bad news for shareholders.

 In many situations, you should be happy to find low payout ratios.
 If you’re investing in a company, you’ll want its leaders to make wise decisions with the company’s profits.
 When a company pays a dividend, the profits are no longer at the disposal of the company.
 Holding on to some cash, instead of paying everything out, allows a business to:

 - Invest in more efficient technology and machinery